 I did it with a phone call.
 I knew it had to be done.
-I mean, I knew it had to be done for too long by that point, but I had refused to admit it or even acknowledge it because it was easier to pretend than to face the truth.
+I mean, I knew it had to be done for too long by that point, but I refused to admit it or acknowledge it because it was easier to pretend all was great rather than to facing the truth.

-The phone rang once, just a quick heartbeat, before her voice came through, and a quick hello stopped me in my tracks, hands shaking as I wondered what the hell I was doing.
-All she had to do was give me a small nudge, prodding gently to know why I had called when I so often cited my hatred of phone calls.
+The phone rang once, just a quick heartbeat, before your voice came through, and a quick hello stopped me in my tracks, hands shaking as I wondered what the hell I was doing.
+All you had to do was give me a small nudge, prodding me gently to know why I had called when I so often cited my hatred of phone calls.

 Once I started talking, it was as though I couldn’t stop.
-I told her all I found wrong with our relationship, reminding her of the many downfalls and setbacks, almost all having to do with the lack of similarities between our two distinct personas.
+I told you all I found wrong with our relationship, reminding you of the many downfalls and setbacks it had caused, almost all having to do with the lack of similarities between our two distinct personas.
 The first time I heard my heart break was when the only response I got was, “Yeah, but what else have I done wrong?”

-I let her transform me into someone I never was, ignoring my sister and pretending to be enthralled by a huge house with a movie theater or a boy who was two years younger than her or losing virginity like losing a penny, without a care.
+I let you transform me into someone I never was, ignoring my sister and pretending to be enthralled by a huge house with a movie theater or a boy who was two years younger than you or losing virginity like losing a penny, without a care.

 I forced myself to find love where none existed, and to hope for a better future when the current state of affairs was already bad enough.
 I was a little girl wishing on a broken star for a fantasy that had fallen apart too long ago.